hidroh/hidroh.github.io/_posts/2015-04-14-concurrent-android-ui-automation-jenkins.markdown

     <p>Slaves do not maintain important data (other than active workspaces of projects last built on it), so you can possibly set the slave workspace to a temporary directory.
 The only downside of doing this is that you may lose the up-to-date workspace if the slave is turned off.</p>
 </div>

 While separate FS roots and multi-processors allow concurrent Calabash executions, `ADB_DEVICE_ARG` environment variable is needed to instruct Calabash which device it should send ADB commands to, in case of multiple connected devices.
 Under the hood, Calabash automates UI via ADB commands.
-The value for this environment variable can be found via `adb devices` command. `ADB_DEVICE_ARG` should be set at node level via 'Environment variables' configuration, which will be then available at job level, as one device maps directly to one slave node.
+The value for this environment variable can be found via `adb devices` command.
+As one device maps directly to one slave node, `ADB_DEVICE_ARG` should be set at node level via 'Environment variables' configuration, which will be then available at job level.

 <div class="bs-callout bs-callout-primary">
     <h4>Environment variables</h4>